MatthiasBart/bachelor-thesis/chapters/3-background.typ

 ====== Nagles Algorithm

-Due to the 20 byte TCP header there has been a relatively high overhead when sending small packages which in worst case could lead to congestion collapse considering the error prevention of the TCP protocol.
-This algorithm inhibits the sending of new TCP segments as long as no previously transmitted data stays unacknowledged.
-This algorithm is enabled by default on #gls("ios") systems @apple_inc_network_nodate-1 and while testing the prototype has lead to highly reduced IP package number sent compared to the data slices sent from the Application Layer @nagle_congestion_1984.
+Due to the 20 byte #gls("tcp") header there has been a relatively high overhead when sending small packages which in worst case could lead to congestion collapse considering the error prevention of the #gls("tcp") protocol.
+This algorithm inhibits the sending of new #gls("tcp") segments as long as no previously transmitted data stays unacknowledged.
+This algorithm is enabled by default on #gls("ios") systems @apple_inc_network_nodate-1 and while testing the prototype has lead to highly reduced #gls("ip") package number sent compared to the data slices sent from the Application Layer @nagle_congestion_1984.

 ===== #gls("udp")

 #gls("udp") is a Transport Layer protocol that implements the "fire-and-forget" concept.
 Packages are sent whenever data is received from the Application Layer without guarantee that they will be delivered or that they will be received in the same order they had been sent.

-===== QUIC
+===== #gls("quic")

-QUIC is a Transport Layer protocol that builds upon UDP and is oriented to replace TCP based applications since it also features congestion and error control features.
-Compared to UDP and TCP QUIC has built in TLS 1.3 support and does not allow non encrypted connections.
+#gls("quic") is a Transport Layer protocol that builds upon #gls("udp") and is oriented to replace #gls("tcp") based applications since it also features congestion and error control features.
+Compared to #gls("udp") and #gls("tcp") #gls("quic") has built in #gls("tls") 1.3 support and does not allow non encrypted connections.

 === #gls("awdl")

-#gls("awdl") was developed by Apple due to concerns regarding WiFi Alliance's WiFi Direct specification and eventually got adopted by the WiFi Alliance as the basis for Neighbor Awareness Networking (NAN) @cheshire_proximity_2018.
+#gls("awdl") was developed by Apple due to concerns regarding #gls("wifi") Alliance's #gls("wifi") Direct specification and eventually got adopted by the #gls("wifi") Alliance as the basis for Neighbor Awareness Networking (NAN) @cheshire_proximity_2018.
 It is based on IEEE 802.11 ad hoc protocol and built to let mobile devices communicate directly with each other without utilizing an intermediary access point.
 It is heavily used in Apple's Continuity platform @stute_disrupting_2021.

 == Summary